cast-org/figuration/docs/components/cards.md

 Only applies to small devices and above.

-If you wish to have a card deck that matches the grid layout, you will need to use the `.card-deck-wrapper` for both the `float` and `flexbox` styles.
+If you wish to have a card deck that matches the grid layout, you will need to use the `.card-deck-wrapper` for both the `table` and `flexbox` styles.
 Note that unless you are using the full flexbox mode, there will be a horizontal scroll is used within a full body-width `.container-fluid` element.
 This can be mitigated by using `overflow: hidden;` style on a wrapping container.

 {% example html %}
 <div class="card-deck-wrapper">